Spinal Cord Injury Lawyers in Jackson

 In addition to incomplete vs incomplete, spinal cord injuries are divided into the following two broad categories:

 - Tetraplegia: Formerly known as "quadriplegia," tetraplegia describes the condition of a person with a spinal cord injury anywhere from the C1 vertebra in the neck down to the T1 vertebra in the upper back.
 Individuals with tetraplegia often lose sensation, function, or movement in the head, neck, shoulders, arms, hands, upper chest, pelvis, and/or legs.

 - Paraplegia: Paraplegia is a general term that describes the condition of people who have lost feeling or motor control in the lower parts of the body, such as the chest, stomach, hips, legs, and/or feet.
 Paraplegia typically results from spinal cord injuries between the T2 and S5 vertebrae.

 The Cost of Living with a Spinal Cord Injury

 Spinal cord injuries are extremely expensive when it comes to emergency medical care and the need for ongoing treatment.
-In fact, the lifetime cost of living with a spinal cord injury can quickly add up to the hundreds of thousands or even millions of dollars, depending on the extent of paralysis.
+In fact, the lifetime cost of living with a spinal cord injury can quickly add up to the hundreds of thousands or even hundreds of millions of dollars, depending on the extent of paralysis.